Understanding Your Blood Work: Fasting Insulin Test

 What's a normal result for the fasting insulin test?

-This isn’t the right question to ask.
-Unfortunately, “normal” levels are not actually good, because so many people have insulin resistance: “normal” is just a statistic that captures the average American’s results.
-We aim for “optimal/functional levels,” not just “normal” or “high-normal” levels.
+This isn't quite the right question to ask.
+Unfortunately, "normal" levels aren't necessarily optimal , because so many people have insulin resistance.
+"Normal" is just a statistical average of the general population's results.
+We aim for "optimal/functional levels," not just "normal" or "high-normal" levels.

-Here at Knew Health, we want to help you get your markers to optimal levels to help you prevent future issues from developing.
-Our goal is to help you uncover and address the dysfunctional dynamics now to help you to avoid illnesses later on.
+Here at Knew Health , we want to help you achieve optimal levels to help prevent future issues from developing.
+Our goal is to help you uncover and address any imbalances now to support your long-term wellness.

-What if my fasting insulin test results are bad?
+What if my fasting insulin test results are less than optimal?

-If your results are less than optimal, don’t panic!
-The good thing is we’ve caught a trend toward pre-diabetes early on, which means there’s time to turn it around.
-By being proactive about your health, you’ve made an excellent choice for your future.
+If your results are less than optimal, there's no need to panic!
+The positive news is we've identified a trend toward pre-diabetes early, which means there's plenty of time to turn things around.
+By being proactive about your health, you've taken an excellent step toward your future wellness.

-Fortunately, you can make changes now to prevent yourself from developing chronic blood sugar illnesses.
+Fortunately, you can make changes now to help prevent the development of chronic blood sugar conditions.

-And make no mistake: plenty of research has shown insulin resistance, metabolic syndrome, pre-diabetes, and even type 2 diabetes can be addressed through diet and lifestyle changes, as the National Institute of Diabetes and Digestive and Kidney Diseases website states.
+And here's something encouraging: plenty of research has shown insulin resistance, metabolic syndrome, pre-diabetes, and even type 2 diabetes can be addressed through diet and lifestyle changes, as the National Institute of Diabetes and Digestive and Kidney Diseases website states.

-We encourage you to engage your primary healthcare provider, as well as health coaches, to evaluate your results and work together to help you create positive, healthy lifestyle changes.
+We encourage you to engage your primary healthcare provider, as well as Health Coaches, to evaluate your results and work together to create positive, sustainable lifestyle changes.

 Change your diet

-One of the best things you can do is reduce your intake of carbohydrates and increase your intake of healthy fats.
+One of the most effective approaches is reducing your intake of carbohydrates while increasing your intake of healthy fats.
 This is often called a low carb, high fat (LCHF) diet.
-Now, this doesn’t mean you have to eliminate carbs completely, but it might involve cutting down quite a bit.
+Now, this doesn't mean you need to eliminate carbs completely, but it might involve reducing them more than you'd expect.

-You might be thinking, “I don’t eat sweet things often.
-I already have a healthy diet!”
-That may be so, but many of us take in high levels of carbohydrates without knowing it.
-For example, juices are often loaded with sugar, and certain fruits and vegetables can be high in carbs.
+You might be thinking, "I don't eat sweets often.
+I already have a healthy diet!"
+That may be true, but many of us consume high levels of carbohydrates without realizing it.
+For example, juices are often loaded with sugar, and certain fruits and vegetables can be surprisingly high in carbs.

 We recommend increasing your intake of healthy, stable fats.
-This can include extra virgin olive oil, avocado oil, coconut oil, and fish oil (either from wild-caught salmon or omega-3 supplements).
-Nuts, avocados, fatty fish, dark chocolate, and whole eggs can also be high in fat.
+This can include extra virgin olive oil, avocado oil, coconut oil, and fish oil (either from wild-caught salmon or omega-3 supplements ).
+Nuts, avocados, fatty fish, dark chocolate, and whole eggs can also provide beneficial fats.

 Some tips for decreasing your carb intake:

-- Keep high-fat snacks for when you need them, like yogurt or seed crackers and guacamole
+- Keep high-fat snacks on hand for when you need them, like full-fat yogurt or seed crackers with guacamole

-- Have some low-carb go-to meals for when you’re not in the mood to cook, like scrambled egg and avocado, or a simple salad
+- Have some low-carb go-to meals for busy days, like scrambled eggs with avocado, or a simple salad

-- Try a pre-made food delivery service with a low-carb option
+- Try a meal delivery service with low-carb options

 - Avoid fruit juices and high-carb smoothies

-- Find low-carb candies made with dark chocolate or coconut
+- Find low-carb treats made with dark chocolate or coconut

 - Opt for full-fat dairy products

-We recommend talking to a doctor before making a major dietary change.
+We recommend talking to a doctor before making any major dietary changes.

 Increase exercise

-You’ve probably heard that the more muscle you have, the more fat your body can burn.
-The same principle holds true for insulin.
-When you build muscle, it forces glucose out of the bloodstream and into cells, which naturally decreases your body’s insulin level.
+You've probably heard that the more muscle you have, the more efficiently your body burns fat.
+The same principle applies to insulin.
+When you build muscle, it helps move glucose out of the bloodstream and into cells, which naturally supports healthy insulin levels.

-Because of this, you’ll want to focus on exercises that are effective at building muscle.
+Because of this, you'll want to focus on exercises that effectively build muscle.

 This can include:

-- High-intensity interval training (HIT) or “burst” training
+- High-intensity interval training (HIIT) or "burst" training

 - Weight lifting